bioinfowenz/AbnumPro/README.md

 </div>

 ----------
 This project is jointly led by [HLAB](https://i.uestc.edu.cn/hlab/Journal.html) and Xie Lab.
-For any questions, don't hesitate to get in touch with the author, Wenzhen Li, at bioinfowenz@gmail.com.<br>
+For any questions, don't hesitate to get in touch with:<br>
+* Wenzhen Li, first author, at bioinfowenz@gmail.com.<br>
+* Prof. Jian Huang, corresponding author, at hj@uestc.edu.cn.<br>

 Please cite: